How to Create a Healthy Love Life No Matter Your Attachment Style

 Attachment Style - What Is It?

-Our attachment style is a way to characterize the relational baggage we enter our relationships with.
-It develops as a function of the people we were around and whether or not we received the validation, acknowledgement, and love that we needed and wanted from these people in childhood.
+Our attachment patterns and attachment style often develop through the emotional environments we grew up in and whether we consistently felt safe, seen, soothed, valued, emotionally connected, understood, or supported within our important early relationships.
 But it's not just the big traumatic events that lead us to have an attachment style that isn't healthy or secure.
 It's any experience that led us to feel unseen or unheard in a certain way as children.
 Sure, some adults with insecure attachment styles were children who were neglected and abandoned, but many were simply unseen and unheard by parents who were doing their best juggling a lot of things at the same time.

 Our attachment style goes on to impact us in many ways.
 The ways in which we're drawn to specific dating partners and the ways in which we choose our relationships, in fact, often stems from the attachment style we developed as young children.
 I talk about that in a lot of detail in this article on ‘Why We Choose The Relationships We Do’, so check it out if you feel called to, and then come on back over here.